 Before I suggest two potential countermeasures, remember that lean is a life-long journey.
 Expect it to take time.

 Create the Demand for Continuous Improvement

 Ron shared with me his story of creating demand for kaizen from his boss at another organization earlier in his career.
-Ron knew his boss reported up higher level executives monthly on the happenings in his area of responsibility.
-Ron provided an unsolicited slide deck highlighting improvements made during the month.
+Ron knew his boss reported up to higher level executives monthly on the happenings in his area of responsibility.
+He provided an unsolicited slide deck highlighting improvements made during the month.
 After a few months, the boss started expecting kaizen and kaizen reports.